paul-hammant/tbd/content/monorepos/index.md

 Monorepo implementations deliver a couple of principal goals:

-* Acquire as many dependencies as possible for a build from the **same** source-control repo/branch, and in the same update/pull/sync operation.
+* Acquire as many dependencies as possible for a build from the **same** source-control repository/branch, and in the same update/pull/sync operation.
 * Keep all teams in agreement on the versions of dependencies via lock-step upgrades.

 And some secondary goals:

 * Allow changes to common dependencies to via atomic commits.
-* Allow the extraction of new common dependencies (from existing code) to be achiced in atomic commits.
+* Allow the extraction of new common dependencies (from existing code) to be achieved in atomic commits.
 * Force all developers to focus on the HEAD revisions of files in the trunk

 Google and Facebook are the most famous organizations that rest development on a single conpany-wide trunk, that